xbdrcx/detector/README.md

 # Detector
-Python algorithm capable of detecting things (like faces, cats, etc) using OpenCV and Haar Cascade Classifier.
+Python algorithm (with GUI) capable of detecting things (like faces, cats, etc) using OpenCV and Haar Cascade Classifier.